Rhonda Franklin: Research and career

 Her recent research combines high-speed antennas and circuits for biomedical applications, such as cancer diagnostics.

 Franklin was the first woman to earn tenure in her department as an assistant professor, and also is the first African-American woman to do so in both her department and the entire college.

 In 2007 she was appointed chair of the scholarship program, and worked to promote microwave-engineering education to minority students.
 In 2012 she was named a CIC Academic Leadership Fellow.
 In 2013 she was promoted to Professor.
 She won the 2014 Sara Evans Award for her research success in wireless communications.
 She won the 2016 John Tate Award for Excellence in Undergraduate Advising from the University of Minnesota, and was the recipient of the 2019 N. Walter Cox Award of the IEEE Microwave Theory and Techniques Society for exemplary service "in a spirit of selfless dedication and cooperation."

 Franklin instituted the Microwave Packaging and Technology (MPACT) research group at the University of Minnesota.

 In 2020, Franklin along with Chris Purnell received the inaugural IEM Abbott Professorships in Innovative Education.
 The Professorships were awarded to the co-directors of The Institute for Engineering in Medicine (IEM) at the University of Minnesota.
 The award is intended to help advance IEM's mission to inspire students in eighth grade through junior college to see themselves in STEM careers in biomedicine and healthcare delivery.

+In 2023, she returned to the University of Michigan to receive the CE Distinguished Alumni Educator Award.
+This was in recognition of her contributions to engineering education.

 Public engagement and diversity work

-Franklin co-founded the Institute of Electrical and Electronics Engineers Microwave Theory and Techniques Society’s (IEEE MTT-S) International Microwave Symposium (IMS) Project Connect, which connects underrepresented undergraduate college students to opportunities in microwave engineering, a field in STEM.
+Franklin co-founded the Institute of Electrical and Electronics Engineers Microwave Theory and Techniques Society's (IEEE MTT-S) International Microwave Symposium (IMS) Project Connect, which connects underrepresented undergraduate college students to opportunities in microwave engineering, a field in STEM.
 She works with her co-founders, Tom Weller (now at Oregon State University) and Rashaunda Henderson (UT Dallas), and other committed industry and government colleagues who volunteer from the MTT-S society to create and host this immersive program to broaden participation of women and minorities annually within the IMS conference of the IEEE MTT-S professional society since 2014.
 Project Connect selects students based on academic credentials and offers both professional development opportunities and technical training.
 Through the University of Michigan "Next Prof" program, Franklin has been a mentor to several early career scientists.
 She uses educational technology to provide access for students from minority groups.